abigail-ryan/serenity-day-spa/README.md

 **Login Security**

 * BookingView, BookingEdit and DeleteBooking include LoginRequiredMixin, that ensures that a user must be logged in to access certain views.
-* If a user who is not authenticated tries to access a view that uses this mixin, they will be redirected to the login page
+* If a user who is not authenticated tries to access a view that uses this mixin, they will be redirected to the login page.

 **CSRF Protection**

 * Django provides built-in protection against Cross-Site Request Forgery (CSRF) attacks.
 CSRF tokens are generated for each user session, and they are required to submit forms or perform state-changing actions.
 When a user logs out, the session and associated CSRF token are invalidated, making it difficult for an attacker to forge a valid request using a copied URL.
-* I also added custom security settings for Cross-site Cookies, specifically because of my images being hoseted on Cloudinary.
+* I also added custom security settings for Cross-site Cookies, specifically because of my images being hoseted on Cloudinary, and receiving warnings for such cookies in Chrome Dev Tools during development.
-* Security settings for cookies
+* Security settings for cookies added to my settings.py fiel:

 SESSION_COOKIE_SAMESITE = 'None' | SESSION_COOKIE_SECURE = True